deepaklearner/sample_cypher/contractor_cid_nid_defect_v1.2.md

 Q1. suppose i have a pandas dataframe having 5 records.
 I want to check the value in a column and run a validation for it. how to do that using python
 Q2.
 What is apply?
-Q3. i want to add a check if in column age value is > 30 then add 100 to it
+Q3. i want to add a check if in column age value is > 30 then add 100 to it Q4 can we use apply without calling a function?

 Q1. suppose i have a pandas dataframe having 5 records.
 I want to check the value in a column and run a validation for it. how to do that using python